A-Fitz/Backyard-Wiffleball-Game-Logger/README.md

 -------------------------------------------------------------------------------------------------------------------------------

 The RDBMS in use is PostreSQL version 12.2.
 The Java SDK in use is OpenJDK 11.0.6.10 along with the JavaFX 11.0.2 SDK.
 Also used are the most recent Spring Framework libraries applicable for JBDC.

+Environment setup: You will need to create a file named db_connection.pass in the src/main/resources folder; that file should contain 3 lines, the URL, username, and password for the database.
+To run, use the Maven plugin task "javafx.run".
+To package the jar, use the Maven task "package".
+Use the jar generated in the shade folder.

 -------------------------------------------------------------------------------------------------------------------------------